1. Talk with Your Students About Their Accommodation Needs

 - The e-mail will indicate whether the reservation has been approved.

 - If a reservation is approved, each student will also receive an e-mail notification

 - Please note: You will receive an email if your reservation request cannot be approved.
 It is then the instructor's responsibility to provide the necessary accommodations.

 - All exams must be hand-delivered to the secure TAC drop box located outside the TAC at B119 MLB by 1:00 PM the business day before an exam reservation.
 For exam security, we ask that you utilize the drop box and not hand exams to Proctors at the front desk.

 - Please provide a quiz or exam for each student with a reservation.

-- Tests need to be in a secure envelope with instructor name, course information, and student names.
+- Tests need to be in a secure envelope with the instructor and course names.

 - Do not leave test instructions as paper notes with exam delivery.
 Only the notes on the TAC reservation system will be accepted for exam administration.

 - All quizzes and exams must be picked-up by an instructor or his/her designee at the front desk at B119 MLB.
 Exams cannot be returned by e-mail.